 - The ordinary residence permit is the type of permit issued for persons who intend to live for more than just 3 months in Malta.

 The ordinary residence permit is the needed permit for your living in Malta as a citizen from France.
 You should apply for such a permit in time if you already have a place to stay in Malta.
 Then, you can visit the entitled authorities and receive the residence permit, if your application is accepted.
 The process of obtaining the residence permit in Malta can be overseen by one of our immigration lawyers in Malta.
 Moving to Malta as a French citizen is not a complicated process, however, it is best to have complete support from one of our immigration lawyers in Malta who can explain to you all the regulations.
-They can also help you obtain Malta citizenship.
+They can also help you obtain Malta citizenship by investment.

 Company relocation to Malta